l3robot/ulavalSFM/README.md

 #### More details :

--l [dir] : Will give the directory name, number of images, .sift files and .mat files.
+-l [dir] : Will give the directory name, number of images, .key files and .mat files.

 -c [0-1] : The software will use Torque msub to submit the .sh file.
 Not implemented yet.
 You will have the possibility to change the dispatcher in a configuration file.